ddxbugs/owl-trainer/README.md

 - **Findings**: Summarize the key findings of the analysis.
 - **Visualizations**: Include plots or graphs with appropriate captions.

-<p>Correlation plot of match sampling distribution of the sample means elimination, assist, death with respect to result, n = 26</p>
+<p>Correlation plot of match sampling distribution of the sample means elimination, assist, death by control_no, team with respect to result, n = 26</p>

   <img src="image/ggpairs_mean_ead.png" width=400px>